 It takes about 15 minutes to reach the actual beach, but it’s well worth stopping at the terrific viewpoints along the way, the tiny Rangers’ Station in particular.
 On a clear day, you can see Koh Mak in the distance, Koh Kradat, Koh Laoya and Koh Wai as well as down into the truly beautiful Salak Phet Bay beneath .

 Beyond Long Beach to Koh Ngam

-You can continue along the track up behind the beach past the yet (never?) to be completed Long Beach Resort and at the turning to Tantawan Resort, there’s another trail which brings you out at the far end of the sand.
+You can continue along the road up behind the beach past the yet (never?) to be completed Long Beach Resort and opposite the turning to Tantawan Resort – look out for two concrete poles which formerly bore its now removed sign – there’s another trail which brings you out at the far end of the sand.

-Tantawan Resort, a stylish boutique resort of which no one has ever heard, is now open.
-It’s mostly used at weekends by Thai packages, but provided you can book 2 rooms to make it worth their while, they are happy to have all-comers.
+Tantawan Resort, a stylish boutique resort of which no one has ever heard, is mostly used at weekends by Thai packages, but provided you can book 2 rooms to make it worth their while, they are happy to have all-comers.

-A little further along, you’ll find the tiny Hat Yuttanavy Beach, complete with its war memorials.
+A little further along, you’ll find the tiny Hat Yuttanavy Beach, complete with its brand new boat-like memorial as well as other dedications to the dead.
 The 1942 Battle of Koh Chang took place just offshore from here and each year, dignitaries assemble to commemorate the Thai sailors who lost their lives when French warships scuttled the Thai fleet.

-Finally at the furthest point on the island it is physically possible to drive, you can park up and take in the wonderful views across to Koh Ngam.
-Ask back at Tantawan Resort to rent a kayak if you fancy paddling across.
+If you follow the track which runs on to the end, you can park up and take in the wonderful views across to Koh Ngam.
+Ask back at Tantawan Resort to rent a kayak if you fancy paddling across or on another day, our private boat trip calls in here.
 There is actually a resort on Koh Ngam, but it’s been closed for a few years and so all you’ll find are a couple of lonely Cambodians caretakers, anxious to practise their English.
+To visit it,